r2dedios/containers_learning/day-1/day-1.md

 2. What happens when you update the ConfigMap?
 Is the pod also updated?
 Is there any step missing?
 3. Now remove the ConfigMap and re-create it in the `default` namespace and then remove the pod `oc delete pod/<POD_NAME>`.
 Describe what happens
 4. Can you edit the ConfigMap content from the pods' running instance?

+### Step 3 (Extra): Secret
+1. Move the EnvVar from the ConfigMap to a Secret called `day-1-secret`
+2. Modify the Deployment to load the vars from the Secret instead of the ConfigMap